 Stage 3.
 Minimally Conscious State (Localized Response, Total Assistance)

-When in the minimally conscious state, a person may drift in and out of consciousness.
-But unlike the vegetative state, individuals in this stage of recovery now have a limited awareness of the world around them.
+When in a minimally conscious state, survivors may drift in and out of consciousness.
+Unlike the vegetative state, individuals in this stage of recovery now have a limited awareness of their surroundings.

-At this stage, a doctor might prescribe medicines to help stimulate the brain to help the patient fully regain consciousness.
+At this stage, a doctor might prescribe medicines to help stimulate the brain and help the survivor fully regain consciousness.

-Once the patient consistently responds to instructions and can communicate verbally and/or nonverbally, they have reached the fourth stage of traumatic brain injury recovery.
+Once individuals consistently respond to instructions and can communicate verbally and/or nonverbally, they have reached the fourth stage of traumatic brain injury recovery.

 Stage 4.
 Post-Traumatic Amnesia (Confused/Agitated, Maximal Assistance)

 It involves both retrograde amnesia (the inability to remember past events) and anterograde amnesia (the inability to form new memories).
-In other words, the person has no memory of where they are or how they got there, and they have no memory of day-to-day events.
+In other words, the person has no memory of where they are or how they got there, nor can they remember day-to-day events.

 During this stage, the person may appear erratic and even display aggressive or inappropriate behavior.
-That is because, immediately after emerging from a coma, the person loses their inhibition.
-This is especially the case after frontal lobe damage.
+That is because, immediately after emerging from a state of unconsciousness, survivors lose their inhibition.
+This is especially common after frontal lobe damage.

 Post-traumatic amnesia is considered resolved once a person can consistently remember day-to-day events.
-After that, the doctors will usually send the person to a rehab facility or back home, which is when the real work of recovery begins.
+At that time, doctors will typically recommend survivors go to a rehab facility or return home to continue pursuing recovery.

 Below is a brief summary of the last six stages of brain injury recovery:

-- Stage 5 – Confused/Inappropriate: In this stage, a person has trouble focusing and is still confused by their surroundings.
-Their responses to questions and commands are inaccurate and don’t make much sense.
+In this stage, a person has trouble focusing and is still confused by their surroundings.
+Their responses to questions and commands are inaccurate and may not make sense.

-- Stage 6 – Confused/Appropriate: At this stage, the person can follow commands and carry on a short conversation, though they still have memory problems and cannot focus very well.
+At this stage, survivors can follow commands and carry on short conversations, though they still have memory problems and cannot focus very well.
 They lack awareness of their impairments or safety concerns.

-- Stage 7 – Automatic/Appropriate: Once a person reaches this stage of recovery, they can follow a strict schedule and complete daily routines on their own, but they still have problems initiating activities and planning ahead.
-They can not live independently.
+Once survivors reach this stage of recovery, they can follow a strict schedule and complete daily routines with supervision.
+However, they still have trouble initiating activities and planning ahead.
+They cannot yet live independently.

-- Stage 8 – Purposeful/Appropriate: By stage 8, the patient’s self-awareness and memory will have greatly improved.
+Survivors’ self-awareness and memory have greatly improved by this stage.
 They still have impairments with social interaction and reaction times, and are troubled by unexpected situations, but are developing ways to cope.
 They can even live on their own with minimal help from others.

-- Stages 9 and 10 – Purposeful/Modified Independent: In these last stages, the person is functionally independent and has essentially made a full recovery.
-They can handle multiple tasks at once, initiate new tasks and plan ahead, and adjust to unexpected circumstances.
-Their cognition is still a little slower than most people. but they have learned how to compensate.
+By this final stage of recovery, survivors are functionally independent and have essentially made a full recovery.
+They can handle multiple tasks at once, initiate new tasks, plan ahead, and adjust to unexpected circumstances.
+Their cognition is still a little slower average, but they have learned how to compensate.

 Unfortunately, not every traumatic brain injury survivor will progress through all of these recovery stages.
-Some severe TBI patients might stall at levels 7 or 8, or at any other level depending on their injury.
+Some survivors of severe TBI may stall at levels 7 or 8, or at any other level depending on their injury.
 However, there are methods to help encourage a fuller recovery from brain injury.

 How to Progress Through the TBI Recovery Stages

 Therapy is usually strongly encouraged during the early stages of recovery because neuroplasticity is activated through intensive repetition of therapeutic activities and exercises.
-That explains why doctors encourage so much therapy in the early stages of recovery.
-Frequently, patients will participate in physical, occupational, and speech therapy to address multiple areas of recovery.
+Oftentimes, survivors will participate in physical, occupational, and speech therapy to address multiple areas of recovery.

-Even after you return home, it is critical to continue with regular therapy.
-If you struggle to remember your exercises, have your therapist write you a home exercise sheet to help you know and remember exactly how to do them.
-There are also home therapy devices, such as FitMi, which can walk you through common exercises in a more stimulating and engaging manner.
+Even after returning home, it is crucial to continue practicing skills learned during therapy.
+If you struggle with remembering your exercises, ask your therapist to provide a home program handout to use as a guide.
+There are also home therapy devices, such as FitMi, that can walk you through common exercises in a more stimulating and engaging manner.

 How Long Will It Take to Reach the Last Recovery Stage?

-- 90% of moderate to severe TBI patients lived in a private residence.
+- 90% of moderate to severe TBI survivors live in a private residence

-- 50% of severe brain injury survivors could drive again, with some adaptations
+- 50% of moderate to severe brain injury survivors can drive again, with some adaptations

-- 70% of severe TBI patients were functionally independent
+- 70% of moderate to severe TBI survivors are functionally independent

 However, if you do not achieve these milestones within two years, there is still hope.
-In fact, recent research shows that recovery may in fact continue past those first two years.
+In fact, recent research shows that there is the potential for recovery even after the first two years.

-For example, a study that followed TBI patients for a decade found that even at the 10-year mark some patients were still improving their function.
+For example, a study that followed TBI survivors for a decade found that even at the 10-year mark, some were still improving their function.

-Since recovery may continue, it’s crucial for survivors to persevere with therapy and other treatments.
+Since recovery may continue, it’s crucial for survivors to continue pursuing therapy and other treatments.

 Understanding Traumatic Brain Injury Recovery Stages

-Hopefully, this guide to traumatic brain injury recovery stages has helped you get an idea of what your recovery journey may look like.
+Hopefully this guide to traumatic brain injury recovery stages has helped you understand what your recovery journey may look like.